 This treatment is designed for an RA population where prior treatments have failed.
 As a janus kinase (JAK) inhibitor, it’s market share is expected to be relatively low but it is becoming increasingly popular.
 As for costs, it is expected to be priced similarly

 to other JAK inhibitors, Ms Rigell and Susan Trieu explained, at approximately $42,000 annually.

 The top spender in specialty therapy, as mentioned earlier, is oncology.
 Mr Rigell and Dr Trieu explained that oncology is a vast area, comprising a number of treatment types.
 Some considerations when examining therapy in oncology include the following:

 - Formulary management can be challenging;

-- Most medications approved for relapsed/refractory members then indications expanded;
+- Most medications are approved for relapsed/refractory members but then indications expanded;

-- Treatment is often approved by compendia, but can’t always wait for FDA indication;
+- Treatment is often approved by compendia, but cannot always wait for FDA indication;

 - Treatment crosses both pharmacy and medical benefit, making it difficult to manage.

 For example, multiple myeloma has a variety of standard treatments including chemotherapy, stem cell transplant, immunomodulating agents, proteasome inhibitors, histone deacetylase inhibitors, and monoclonal antibodies.
 In 2020, there are three treatments in the pipeline.
 Isatuximab is awaiting FDA decision, expected April 2020.
 Belantamab mafodotin and bb2121 are both in the pipeline but not yet filed for approval with the FDA.